 - Best free alternative to Dropbox: Google Drive ⇣ is the best free and value for money alternative to Dropbox, I love the free 15 GB storage and integration with Google Docs, Sheets and 3rd party apps, but its security and file sync could be better.

 Whether you need to collaborate with your editor on the book you are writing or you need someone to quickly send a document for review to your boss, cloud-based file management and document management tools let you do it with just an internet connection.

 Even if you do most of your work offline, you should still be backing up your work to a cloud storage service website like Dropbox to prevent losing important data.

 Dropbox started as a platform to allow users to backup their files online and access them from all their devices.
 But now it has become a lot more than that.
 It allows you to work collaboratively with others and make sure your work is always accessible to you no matter where you go or what device you use.

-Their services are used by teams, freelancers, and consumers around the world and is trusted by many big brands.
-Their service is available on all platforms including desktop and mobile, which allows you to access your files from anywhere on any device from anywhere in the world with an internet connection.
+Their services are used by teams, freelancers, and consumers around the world and are trusted by many big brands.
+Their service is available on all platforms including desktop and mobile, which allows you to access your files on any device from anywhere in the world with an internet connection.

 Dropbox features and plans